nhooyr/flappybird/README.md

 All of which would be incorrect behaviour and is thus not minimal by the definition given above but rather incomplete.

+> On that second point, this doesn't cause any input lag because of the earlier point that
+> the game loop can process and render fractional time units.
+On a 120 Hz display, input
+> will be sampled effectively at 120 Hz even though the time unit is defined as 1/60th of
+> a second.
+And even if the render loop cannot keep up as the code splits up time units
+> being processed by input received during them.
+Thus the processing for each input begins
+> not at the beginning of each time unit, but exactly as when it arrived within the unit.

 ## Presentation